KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

 You can create a custom ``KeyboardActionHandler`` by either inheriting the ``StandardKeyboardActionHandler`` base class and customize the parts you want, or implement the ``KeyboardActionHandler`` protocol from scratch.

-For instance, here is a custom handler that inherits ``StandardKeyboardActionHandler`` and extends it with the image capabilities:
+For instance, here's a custom handler that inherits ``StandardKeyboardActionHandler`` and extends it with the image capabilities:

 ```swift
 class CustomActionHandler: StandardKeyboardActionHandler {